shawnsong/kubernetes-handbook/examples/hpa/horizontal-pod-autoscaler.md

 ## Stop load

-Go back to the busybox terminal and press `Ctrl + C` to stop the process.
+Go back to the busybox container terminal and press `Ctrl + C` to stop the process.
 Wait for a few minutes and the load should go down and the deployment should scale down to 1 instance again.

 ## Reference